madhureshneosoft/weather-bulletin/README.md

 # How to run

-To run the application, get a free API key from openweathermap.com by registering an account and put it to file /src/main/java/com/neosoft/weatherbulletin/util/UrlBuilder.java file
+To run the application, get a free API key from openweathermap.com by registering an account.

 Clone the application from github and then run the application and using postman provide the payload in following format : <br />
   { <br />